-The Professional and Amateur Sports Protection Act (PASPA) outlaws betting at traditional, land based bookmakers throughout the United States, with the exception of four specific regions, including Nevada, Delaware, Montana and Oregon.
-Georgia was not included in the exemptions and it is not legal for the state to license any type of bookmaking services.
-The Federal Wire Act is another federal gambling law however it focuses on internet wagering, effectively outlawing any type of US based online sports betting across the country, with no exceptions.
-This law applies only to sportsbook gambling, and does not affect online casino or poker betting that is legalized in any of the states in America.
+The Professional and Amateur Sports Protection Act (PASPA) outlawed betting at traditional, land based bookmakers throughout the United States, with the exception of four specific regions, including Nevada, Delaware, Montana and Oregon.
+Georgia was not included in the exemptions and since PASPA's repeal, they have shown no signs of legalizing domestic sports betting throughout the state.

 So what alternatives do Georgia gamblers have concerning legal online sports betting?
 While US federal laws certainly curtail anyone from offering any type of state regulated sportsbook gambling opportunities, these laws do not affect international sportsbooks and their operations.
 There are a number of legitimately licensed and regulated online sports betting sites that are based outside of the United States.
 These sportsbooks can legally offer their services to gamblers around the world, including those in Georgia.
 There are no provisions within the Georgia state gambling laws or the US federal laws that prohibit residents in the Peach State from enjoying betting on sports from licensed online sportsbooks that are operating offshore.
 You can find a listing of the industry’s most trusted and high quality sportsbooks that are licensed, regulated and that accept customers from Georgia.

 Federal And State Laws That Play A Role In Georgia Sports Wagering